 The price of a gym membership for students is quite outrageous so if your colleges’ facilities do not suffice, it is not the end of the world as there are ways to save money such as preparing your meals in bulk.
 This is done by choosing a handful of food sources for each macro-nutrient (protein, carbs and fats).

 Jay Robinson advises cooking and freezing chicken fillets at the beginning of the week; this saves students valuable time and money.
 Convenient meals he recommends to prepare in bulk would be Greek yoghurt, berries with nuts and dark chocolate or chicken, salad, cherry tomatoes and nuts.
 These are only a few examples – there are many combinations of quick and easy meals you can make.

-One of the biggest downfalls for students trying to keep up their fitness is alcohol.
+One of the biggest downfalls according to numan for students trying to keep up their fitness is alcohol.
 It is no secret that students enjoy a drink but can you drink fairly regularly and still reach your fitness goals?
 Yes, surprisingly.
 Having a drink every now and then is absolutely ok.

 Mr Robinson shared his “80/20 rule”.
 This is where 80 per cent of your food should be coming from food that has higher nutritional value and the other 20 per cent can be junk foods, including alcohol.
 If you enjoy your few drinks, it is possible to fit it into your day’s nutrition and keep your progress going.
 “Plan ahead and don’t think that flexible dieting means forgoing your social life.”
 But, of course, always drink responsibly.